 Burt and his son in 2003.
 (Photo Credit: Getty Images)

-In 2015, Burt's "weak and frail" appearance at a Philadelphia Wizard World Comic Con event led many fans to worry about his health today.
+In 2015, Burt's "weak and frail" appearance at a Philadelphia Wizard World Comic Con event led many fans to worry about his health.
 "People were concerned," an eyewitness told Closer Weekly at the time.

 Burt in August 2015.
 (Photo Credit: Getty Images)

-"Burt has health problems on so many fronts and they’re slowly eating away at him," a friend of the actor said.
-In a previous interview, Burt revealed he physically struggles today because of years and years of doing his own stunt work on film shoots.
+"Burt has health problems on so many fronts and they’re slowly eating away at him," a friend of the actor had said before his death.
+Burt also opened up in a previous interview about how he physically struggled because of years and years of doing his own stunt work on film shoots.
 "I did all my own stunts, which is why I can’t walk very well now," he said.
+Rest in peace.